 Know your requirements

 We've discussed the main ones in the previous section.
-Before you start looking at solutions, sit down with your help desk and tech support teams, and watch them work support tickets through the entire lifecycle in case a requirement or way of working needs to be captured.
+Before you start looking at solutions, sit down with your help desk and tech support team, and watch them work support tickets through the entire lifecycle in case a requirement or way of working needs to be captured.

 Documenting these requirements in detail will help you avoid any last-minute costly surprises.
 It's also beneficial to prioritize these requirements, distinguishing between must-haves and nice-to-haves, to guide your decision-making process.